Slicer/Slicer/Docs/developer_guide/modules/segmenteditor.md

 ## Effect parameters

+Setting/getting effect parameters:
-Common parameters must be set using `setCommonParameter` method (others can be set using `setParameter` method).
-Both common and effect-specific parameters can be retrieved using
+- Numeric or string parameter values: Common parameters must be set using `setCommonParameter(parameterName, parameterValue)` method, while effect-specific parameters can be set using `setParameter(parameterName, parameterValue)` method of the effect.
+Both common and effect-specific parameters can be retrieved using `parameter(parameterName)` method (for `string` or `enum` type), `integerParameter(parameterName)` (for `int` type), `doubleParameter(parameterName)` (for `float` type).
+- Node reference (`noderef` type) parameter: It holds a reference to a node object, therefore it must be get/set by calling `GetNodeReference(referenceName)` and `SetNodeReferenceID(referenceName, nodeId)` methods of the parameter set node.
+For common parameters (shared between multiple effects) `referenceName` equals to the parameter name.
+For effect-specific parameters `referenceName` is constructed as `(effectName).(parameterName)`, for example `Mask volume.InputVolume`.

 ### Fill between slices